-It DID matter to me at the time, of course.
-I had ideas of what I wanted to do with my life and the message had been of the importance of this one set of exams to get there.
+It DID matter to me at the time, of course, like it does for the students receiving results today.
+I had ideas of what I wanted to do with my life.
+Teachers and society had honed in on how these exams were so important in getting there.
 Not only am I not headed down that road anymore, but I don’t feel like it is emphasised strongly enough just how many other ways there are to get to places outside of one set of exams.
 Career guidance teachers mentioned it in passing, certainly, but the emphasis to us was put on points, and CAO applications, and what colleges we would head to.

 I realise that those examples are all from people who, like me, pursued a third level education on leaving school.
 That’s down to my surroundings, certainly.
 However, there are also many around me who left school and pursued FETAC courses, who went straight out to work, who returned to education as mature students when they knew what they wanted to do.
 There are different pathways to absolutely everything, and your Leaving Cert Results make up merely one of those ways.

-If you’re thrilled with your results today, then congratulations.
+Congratulations to you if you are thrilled with your results today.
 Enjoy the feeling, lap up the congratulations and give yourself a pat on the back.
 But if they’re not what you want, or you need, have faith.
-These things do all work out in the end, and in a few years I guarantee you, you’ll be looking back and wondering what all the crying was about anyway.
+These things do all work out in the end.
+In a few years, I guarantee you, you’ll be looking back and wondering what all the crying was about.

 To the parents of those receiving Leaving Cert results this morning – have a well earned cup of tea in silence this morning – this has been your battle too.
 Time to relax a bit.
 The end is near.